 What you plant now, you will harvest later, but let’s leave later for later and let’s focus on the now for now.
 If you aren’t present now, then when?

 In the words of Thich Nhat Hanh, “If we are not fully ourselves, truly in the present moment, we miss everything.”
 This is the moment to cherish.
-This is the time to understand peace.
-This is the day to learn about your own happiness, not yesterday and not tomorrow.
+This is the time to understand peace, to make amends, to call a friend, to express love, and to appreciate the gift of being alive.